idd-fall17/hw2_strushucb_coozydpad/README.md

 <b>Reflection:</b><br>
-I learned quite a bit through this assignment.
-Even though I had soldered wires before (mostly in building radio antennas), this was my first time building an actual electronic device.
-While I found actually building the breadboard circuit fairly simple (granted it is a simple 6-switch design with pull-up resisters), I saw how, upon considering various form factors, the construction of the physical device can quickly become complicated.
+As someone who had never soldered an electronic device together before, I learned quite a bit through this assignment.
+Fundamentals of building electrical circuits (for instance, learning how digital switches worked or the difference between pull-up and pull-down resisters) was facilitated through this assignment, but while I found actually building the breadboard circuit fairly simple (granted it is a simple 6-switch design), I learned how, upon considering various form factors, the construction of the physical device can quickly become complicated.

 <b>Demo video:</b> https://www.youtube.com/watch?v=S0Ccens-_vA